georgheinze/PoissonF/Simulation study/Follow-up time batch/Readme.md

 Run PoissonF\Simulation study\Follow-up time batch\FIRTHPoisson_simulatoR_FUT_Rev3.r.

 Per scenario defined by number of covariates, number of beta (1-5), and sample size it will create 1 big data set in csv format containing the simulated data sets 1-10000.
+It will also create a file with the intercepts (and beta1, beta2) iteratively found to create an event rate of approximately 0.10.

+The data sets are saved in folder 'Data'.

 ## 3. Run SAS program to analyze simulated data sets